d3x0r/STFRPhysics/AI/homogeneous_light_propagation_framework.md

 ## 2. Native light propagation equation

 We begin with a propagation law for light in this homogeneous-speed framework.
-The central assumption is that light propagates through connection space at baseline speed $c$, while sources and observers may move relative to that propagation layer during the interval between emission and reception.
+The central assumption is that light propagates relative to the transport structure at baseline speed $c$, while sources and observers may move relative to that transport structure during the interval between emission and reception.
 The resulting propagation relation is therefore implicit: the travel time to be solved for also enters the event geometry that defines the path.

-Let the source position be $\vec{x}_s(t)$ and the observer position be $\vec{x}_o(t)$, both expressed in the coordinate description associated with connection space.
+Let the source position be $\vec{x}_s(t)$ and the observer position be $\vec{x}_o(t)$, both expressed in the coordinate chart associated with the transport structure.
 Let a signal be emitted at time $t_e$ and received at time $t_o$, with

 $$
 t_o-t_e>0.